5.7.6 Trust Fund Penalty Assessment Action

 3. Do not prompt assess the TFRP if:

-• The taxpayer will be granted or already has an existing undefaulted installment agreement.
+• The responsible person will be granted or already has an existing undefaulted installment agreement.

 • The assessment will be reported as Currently Not Collectible.